 Hermione: I'm getting tired of hearing people talk about the Boy-Who-Lived like you're - like you're some kind of god or something.
 Harry: Same here, I must say.
 It's sad how people keep underestimating me.

-Lampshaded when Daphne Greengrass says Lord Malfoy would skin his son alive and turn him into trousers if he heard him talking against blood purism.
+Lampshaded when Daphne Greengrass says Lucius Malfoy would skin his son alive and turn him into trousers if he heard him talking against blood purism.

 "Draco Malfoy smiled, metallic robes gleaming in the light of his full corporeal Patronus; it was a smile both arrogant and dangerous, like being turned into a pair of leather pants was beneath his concerns."

 Chapter 17, in which Harry attempts to factor the product of two prime numbers using the Time Turner?
 (More generally, he comes up with a method to solve NP-complete problems, that is, problems where you can check a solution quickly, but finding that solution requires searching a gigantic solution space.)